loda-lang/loda-rust/documents/mining.md

 ```

 I use 5 cpus for mining.
 So that I can use my computer for other things.
-Sometimes I comment out this section, when I'm using all cpus for mining,
+Sometimes I comment out this section, and then I'm using all cpus for mining,

-The `miner_sync_executable` is responsible for determines if the official [loda-programs](https://github.com/loda-lang/loda-programs)
-has been updated, and fetching the data.
-If there are local changes then it decides what to do with them.
 I use the `miner_sync_advanced.rb` which requires several steps of setup.